Crisdanielb1/stanza-linguistic-suite/README.md

 **Extensible Stanza-based toolkit for linguistic analysis, corpus export, and visualization.**

-This project provides a modular interface built on [Stanza](https://stanfordnlp.github.io/stanza/) for processing Spanish texts (including Costa Rican Spanish, which is the main purpose, but not limited to).
+This project provides a modular interface built on [Stanza](https://stanfordnlp.github.io/stanza/) for processing linguistic texts (corpora) in .txt format.
 It allows you to perform full linguistic annotation, export results in multiple formats, and generate visual summaries automatically.

 ---